burritoOverflow/burritooverflow.github.io/_posts/2021-04-11-IV-Channels.markdown

 The `channelsLastUpdate` is a map created on server start via the `setLatestPostTimes` function, and subsequently updated when posts are added to channels.
 `setLatestPostTimes` runs multiple queries for the latest post in each channel, and sets the timestamp as the value for the channel name key.
-The value is returned to the requesting client from the channel route param in the route handler above.
+The value is returned to the requesting client from the channel route param in the `updatetime` route handler above.

 ```js
 async function setLatestPostTimes() {